LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-17-displaying-auth0-user-profiles-in-ASP.NET-6-MVC-part1.md

 1. Change the value of strToken with your own token into the the ConstantStrings class we talked about earlier.

-2. Changed all the values of "Domain","ClientId" and "ClientSecret" to match the values of your Auth0 dashboard by going to "Applications" "Your application Name" and going to Settings and then copying the "Domain","ClientId" and "ClientSecret" values from their server to your appsettings.json file.
+2. Changed all the values of "Domain" and "ClientId" to match the values of your Auth0 dashboard by going to "Applications".
+Then "Your application Name" and going to Settings and then copying the "Domain" and"ClientId" values from their server to your appsettings.json file.

 If you followed along with this tutorial that's really all you need to do in the client application.
 Most of the work you did was setting up everything in the Auth0 dashboard.

 Hoped that worked.
 You should be able to hook this up to a database easily if you have learned how to already do in the Microsoft tutorials how to handle Data Access in their ASP.NET 5 Contoso University sample application.

+Please advise if you're hooking this to a data base you will want to use explicit authorization code flow (which is where we set the client secret in the ASP.NET client app).
+Hoping to cover this in the next tutorial.

-[Next blog here I will show how to use a Production Token so we don't have to manually renew the Testing token.]({% link _posts/0001-01-07-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md %}) Stay tuned I will insert a link here when I'm ready!
+[Next blog here I will show how to use a Production Token so we don't have to manually renew the Testing token.
+Stay tuned I will insert a link here when I'm ready!

 This blog will not have been possible without the help of [Herman Starzhynski](https://www.linkedin.com/in/hstarzhynski/) who's input proved invaluable in solving the problem I originally faced before turning this into a blog.